springtime-cn/Pillow-resize-in-cpp/README.md

 C++11 above.

 Only tested on Ubuntu18.04, and it should work on most linux.
+For windows, may be OK.

 ## Usage